Quick, easy, and efficient price comparison across multiple BMW parts vendors.

 Mac version: Why is the file size so much larger than the Windows one?

-On my connection, it takes about two minutes to download the Mac version (195mb) vs. two seconds for the Windows one (460kb).
-The reason for the size difference is because I used WineBottler to convert much of the already existing Windows program to Mac.
+The Mac version is 195mb vs. 460kb for the Windows version.
+The reason for the size difference is because I use WineBottler to convert much of the already existing Windows program to Mac.
 Converting to Mac includes some additional resources for everything to work correctly, which is what adds to the file size.

 If there is another download method you would prefer, please let me know, and I'd be happy to make it available.
 Thanks!